witrisna/android-app-with-forgerock-access-management-oauth2-spring-boot/README.md

 # Android App with ForgeRock Access Management and Spring Boot

-This repository shows an example of Android App which authenticate with ForgeRock Access Management and access a Spring Boot Microservice which secured by OAuth 2.0
+This respository shows an example of Android app using the ForgeRock Android SDK to securely access an API that is implemented with Spring Boot
-Please read [Implementing an Android App with ForgeRock Access Management and Spring Boot](https://www.forgerock.com) to see more detail about this example background.
+Please read [Implementing an Android App with ForgeRock Access management, OAuth 2.0, and Spring Boot](https://www.forgerock.com) to see more detail about this example background.

 ## Requirements